 speaker

 Analyst, UBS

 Hey, guys.
 Thanks for taking the question.
-Looking at the revenues reported versus the amount of commercial vials that you shipped, it does look like the net price per vial has gone down a bit.
+Just looking at the revenues reported versus the amount of commercial vials that you shipped, It does look like the net price per vial has gone down a bit.
 Can you just help us understand the dynamics here and what you saw with net price in 1Q?
-I know you commented you expect gross to net in the low to mid-20s over 2025, but can you just clarify how that could potentially vary quarter to quarter and what you saw specifically in 1Q?
+I know you commented you expect growth to net in the low to mid-20s over 2025, but can you just clarify how that could potentially vary quarter to quarter and what you saw specifically in 1Q?
 And then I have a follow-up question after.
+Thanks.

+speaker